 These tips apply to all the Catalina Island ferry companies, although baggage policies may vary slightly.

-It shouldn't be so hard to find this bit of information, but it took me a while, so I'll save you the trouble.
-If you're flying into one of the local airports and need to get a shuttle to the Long Beach ferry terminal, its zip code is 90802.
+Prepare for Travel to the Terminal: If you're flying into one of the local airports and need to get a shuttle to the Long Beach ferry terminal, you may be asked for the terminal zip code which is 90802.
+Taxi service is also available.

+Go Early on the Day of Departure: Be sure to bring your Catalina ferry reservation number with you.
 Get to the ferry terminal early.
-Check in at least 30 minutes ahead of time and an hour is better.
-If you're later than 15 minutes before departure, you may find your trip canceled as a no-show.
+Check in at least 30 minutes ahead of time (an hour is better).
+If you're later than 15 minutes before departure, you may find your reservation canceled as a no-show.

-Soft-soled shoes with tread on the bottom will help you get around the boat without slipping, especially on the ramps.
+Dress for Sailing: Soft-soled shoes with tread on the bottom will help you get around the boat without slipping, especially on the ramps.
+It can get windy out on the water so take a jacket with you.

-Each passenger can bring two pieces of luggage, no larger than 21×24x36 inches and weighing no more than 70 pounds each.
+Understand Baggage Restrictions: Each passenger can bring two pieces of luggage, no larger than 21 × 24 x 36 inches and be weighing no more than 70 pounds each.

 One fold-up child's stroller is allowed free of charge, but you'll have to stow it in the baggage compartment.
 Bicycles, jogger strollers, children's wagons, surfboards and some other large items are allowed on a space-available basis, but there may be a small extra charge.
 Tandem bikes and kayaks are not allowed.

 Lots of potentially dangerous items are not allowed on the Catalina ferry.
-The ones that might affect you — especially if you plan to go camping — are butane cylinders, camp stove fuel, charcoal, firewood, fireworks, and matches.
-If you're unsure about anything else, call and ask.
-Divers should also ask what they can bring along.
+The ones that might affect you—especially if you plan to go camping—are butane cylinders, camp stove fuel, charcoal, firewood, fireworks, and matches.